 CFP Board may impose fees on Respondent or Appellant, including for a settlement review, hearing, or appeal.
-Respondent or Appellant must submit the fee to CFP Board within 30 calendar days of the assessment. -To receive a waiver or reduction of fees, Respondent or Appellant must submit a written request and supporting documentation demonstrating a financial hardship, as required by CFP Board.
-All such requests must be submitted to CFP Board no later than 30 calendar days after the fee assessment. -CFP Board then may reduce or waive the required fees.
-Failure by Respondent or Appellant to submit any fees owed to CFP Board, or to receive a waiver of such fees, will result in a Default under Article 4.1 and CFP Board will not schedule a hearing.
-If the DEC or, if the case is appealed, the Appeals Commission, finds no ground for sanction, or grants a Petition for Fitness Determination filed under Article 5.2, then CFP Board must refund Respondent the fee.
+Respondent or Appellant must submit the fee to CFP Board within 30 calendar days of the assessment.
+To receive a waiver or reduction of fees, Respondent or Appellant must submit a written request and supporting documentation demonstrating a financial hardship, as required by CFP Board.
+All such requests must be submitted to CFP Board no later than 30 calendar days after the fee assessment.
+CFP Board then may reduce or waive the required fees.
+If the DEC or, if the case is appealed, the Appeals Commission, finds no ground for sanction or grants a Petition for Fitness Determination filed under Article 5.2, then CFP Board must refund Respondent the fee.